 So what you need to do is you need to do the detailed analysis of particular areas and then bring that up to the big picture conclusion for the strategy.

 Don’t put all the detailed analysis into the strategy because that’s not they are about.
 The other thing with the details and this is where it’s hard as technical professionals, is to summarize it and tell the story with it.

-So we’re really good in doing lots and lots of models and analysis and stuff like that.
+So we’re really good at doing lots and lots of models and analysis and stuff like that.
 That’s what we are all trained to do but how do we summarize that and how would I then tell that story to a banker or an accountant or a public decision maker who really don’t necessarily know the technical detail and doesn’t need to know it.
 So that’s what your strategy is doing.